joshkim23/React-ToDoList/README.md

 Features to be added:
 1. ability to edit todo items
 2. ability to re order todo items using drag feature
+3. add the todo list in local storage using useEffect hook so that refreshing the page won't delete all the data.

 ![toDo List in action](toDoListHooks.png?raw=true "toDoListHooks")